modbender/django-cleanup/README.rst

     Otherwise, the application registry may not be fully populated at this point, which could cause the ORM to malfunction.

-If your models are not loaded, ``django-cleanup`` will not be able to discover their ``FileField``'s.
+If your models are not loaded, ``django-cloudflare-cleanup`` will not be able to discover their ``FileField``'s.

 You can check if your ``Model`` is loaded by using